fl1ker/webShop/README.md

     spring.jpa.show-sql=true
 5. Go to phpMyAdmin through the WebStart Page in MAMP and create a new database named onlineshop (or any other name you used in application.properties).
+### 2. Running:
-6. Open the OnlineShopApplication.java file in your project and run.
+1. Open the OnlineShopApplication.java file in your project and run.
-7. Once the application is successfully started, open your browser and go to the following address: http://localhost:8080
+2. Once the application is successfully started, open your browser and go to the following address: http://localhost:8080